geekgal97/freshheroes-node/README.md

 ## Overview
 Frisse Helden is a proof of concept implementation of the [Fresh Heroes site](http://freshheroes.com) on a NodeJS stack.

-Polls is a simple web-based tool which lets you create a poll to a share-able link.
-It allows other users to view and vote on the poll and see the results in real-time.

-The app was built using some of the latest (and greatest) in web technology while also keeping the best practices of progressive enhancement in mind.

 ## Getting started
 ```bash
 $ git clone https://github.com/rijkvanzanten/freshheroes-node.git